puppetlabs-toy-chest/puppetlabs-gce_compute/README.markdown

-The classification is currently only supported by running `puppet apply` during the bootstrapping process of the created instances by passing in the contents of a manifest file with the `manifest` parameter.
+The classification is currently only supported by running `puppet apply` during the bootstrapping process of the created instances by passing in the contents of a manifest file with the `puppet_manifest` parameter.

 Classification is specified with the following `gce_instance` parameters: